PolideaInternal/airflow-breeze-gcp-extension/README.systemtests.md

 ## Using LocalExecutor for parallel runs

-Usually hen you run the System Tests via IDE - they are executed using local sqlite database and SequentialExecutor.
+Usually when you run the System Tests via IDE - they are executed using local sqlite database and SequentialExecutor.
 This does not require any setup for the database - the sqlite database will be created if needed and reset before each test (setUp takes care about it).
 That's why you can run the tests without any